WEDO

+Technical information

-By day, WEDO is powered at 1,000 watts.
+By day, WEDO transmits with 1,000 watts.
 The transmitter is off Foster Road, also in White Oak.
-But AM 810 is a clear channel frequency reserved for Class A WGY Schenectady and KGO San Francisco.
-So to avoid interference, WEDO must sign off at night when radio waves travel farther.
-Programming is heard around the clock on 50 watt FM translator W227DB at 93.3 MHz.
+As AM 810 is a clear channel frequency reserved for Class A stations WGY in Schenectady and KSFO in San Francisco; to avoid interference, WEDO must sign off at night when radio waves travel farther.
+Programming is heard around the clock on 50-watt FM translator W227DB at 93.3 MHz.

 History

-The station signed on in 1947, at around the same time as another McKeesport-licensed radio station, WMCK AM 1360 (now WGBN).
+The station signed on in 1947, at around the same time as another McKeesport-licensed radio station, WMCK (1360 AM, now WGBN).
 WEDO has had only this call sign, and only three owners in its history.
 Tri-City Broadcasting first put the station on the air and operated it until 1972, when it was purchased by 810, Inc., a wholly owned company headed by local entrepreneurs Ralph and Judith Baron.
-Following the death of Ralph Baron, Judy Baron, now residing in Florida, has recently established a trust that would control the station in the event of her death or incapacitation.

-During the 60s and 70s, WEDO became known for its Top 40 music presentation and even received more notoriety when they relocated their studios and offices inside Midtown Plaza Mall on Fifth Avenue in downtown McKeesport during the 1970s.
-The mall, one of the first in suburban Pittsburgh, enabled shoppers to watch the DJ's in real time as they did their on-air shifts.
+During the 1960s and 1970s, WEDO became known for its Top 40 music presentation and even received more notoriety when they relocated their studios and offices inside Midtown Plaza Mall on Fifth Avenue in downtown McKeesport during the 1970s.
+The mall, one of the first in suburban Pittsburgh, enabled shoppers to watch the DJs in real time as they did their on-air shifts.

 In the early 1980s, when FM emerged as the leading technology for music, WEDO gradually dropped its music for the program-oriented format that it originally had in its formative years.
 As McKeesport's downtown economy continued to deteriorate, so did tenant business in Midtown Plaza Mall, as many of the stores went out of business or relocated into the suburbs.
 With few tenants left in the building, the property's managers turned off heat to several areas of the mall in an effort to reduce operating costs.
 A heating problem one day in 2000 resulted in a frozen pipe bursting in the mall and leaving the radio station in about two inches of standing water.
 According to a former employee, it was the second time that such an incident occurred.

 Management then decided to relocate to a different building.
-WEDO cleared its equipment and furniture out of the mall weeks later and moved to its current location at a former bank location at 1985 Lincoln Way, where it occupies the second floor.
+WEDO cleared its equipment and furniture out of the mall weeks later and moved to a former bank location in White Oak at 1985 Lincoln Way, where it occupied the second floor.

-In the spring of 1999, WEDO was the victim of a not-so-innocent and dangerous prank committed by local high school students at its transmitter facility in Forest Hills, as explained in the April 13th and 29th, 1999 issue archives of the Tribune-Review...
+In the spring of 1999, WEDO was the victim of a not-so-innocent and dangerous prank committed by local high school students at its transmitter facility in Forest Hills, as explained in the April 13, and 29, 1999 issue archives of the Tribune-Review...